cockroachlabs/visus/README.md

 ## Database Security
 It is recommended to use separate users for managing the configuration and to run the sidecar.
-The sidecar needs `SELECT ON TABLES` privilege on the `_visus` database to read the configuration.
+The sidecar needs `SELECT ON TABLES` privileges on the `_visus` database to read the configuration.
+It also needs the `SELECT,INSERT,UPDATE` privileges on the `_visus.node` table, used to determine which node should collect cluster wide metrics.

 To run many of the sample collections available in the examples directory, the 'VIEWACTIVITY' option should be granted to the user.
-The `./visus collection init` command will provision a `visus` user with the minimal privileges to run the sidecar.
+The `./visus init` command will provision a `visus` user with the minimal privileges to run the sidecar.
 Defining new collection may require additional privileges, depending on what data the SQL query associated to the collection has to access.

 ## Example